 The Moroccan Fibula

 Many signs and symbols exist in the world, but knowing their significations is another story.
 In Morocco, one of the most important and powerful symbols is the fibula.
 But what is a Moroccan fibula exactly?
-What is it’s origin?
 What does it symbolize?
-Don’t worry, all your questions will be answered ;)

-Many Berber adornments from yesteryear had a significance, but still have a strong meaning now.
-From the amulet, the Khamsa to the silver bracelets, all these pieces were symbols of protection from the evil forces, self-defense or a way of showing a certain power.
+Many Berber adornments from yesteryear still have a strong meaning today.
+From the amulet, the Khamsa to the silver bracelets, all these pieces were symbols of protection from the evil forces, self-defense, or a way of showing a certain power.
 Nowadays, some of these items are worn as decorative jewelry.
-However, one of the most important form of ornament is the fibula.
+One of the most important form of ornament is the fibula.

 It is no secret that many of our jewelry are inspired by the Moroccan fibula.
-Indeed, one of our best-selling pieces are the modernized fibulas Al’Sham and Al’Kunur earrings.
+Indeed, ones of our best-selling pieces are the modernized fibulas Al’Sham and Al’Kunur earrings.
 Both handmade in sterling silver and crafted with Berber jewelry techniques, these ornaments are perfect for a more dressed up outfit or a day-to-day look.
-Each piece is unique and represents the powerful woman that you are.
-Get also inspired by the beauty of the fibula.
-Here is a look at our fibula inspired earrings: